 You will also be involved in outpatient clinics.
 You will participate in quality improvement initiatives.

 Candidates must have an MD degree from an accredited medical school.
 Preference will be given to candidates with board certification in internal medicine.
 The successful candidate will possess or be eligible for an Ontario license, have very good interpersonal and clinical skills, and be committed to patient-centered care.

-The successful candidate will be eligible for a license to practice medicine in Ontario; hold an academic appointment at the rank of Assistant Professor or above at the University of Ottawa within the Department of Medicine; be a member of or be eligible for membership with the Canadian Medical Protective Association; and, have experience teaching medical students and residents.
-Academic appointment ranking is based on qualifications and experience.
-Fluency in English and French is considered a strong asset.
+The successful candidate must be eligible to hold an academic appointment at the rank of Lecturer or higher at the University of Ottawa within the Department of Medicine; be a member of or be eligible for membership with the Canadian Medical Protective Association; and ideally, have experience teaching medical students and residents.

 The City of Ottawa provides a thriving multicultural and bilingual environment.
 Ottawa boasts numerous cultural activities as well as readily accessible sporting and natural resources, making it an ideal family and healthy living environment.

-The Department of Medicine and Division of Cardiology are committed to employment equity and creating a diverse environment.
-The Department of Medicine is committed to upholding the values of equity, diversity, and inclusion in our living, learning, and work environments.
+The Department of Medicine is committed to ensuring equity, diversity and inclusion in our work environment.
+We strongly encourage applications from Indigenous persons, visible minorities members (racialized persons), persons with disabilities, women, as well as from all qualified candidates with the skills and knowledge to productively engage with equitable, diverse and inclusive communities.
 We encourage qualified applicants from all groups with historical and/or current barriers to equity to apply.
-Upon request, accommodations due to a disability are available throughout the selection process.
+Upon request, accommodations due to a disability are available throughout the recruitment process.